-We file annual, quarterly and current reports, proxy statements and other information with the Securities and Exchange Commission (the "SEC").
+We file annual, quarterly and current reports, proxy statements and other information with the SEC.
 You may read and copy any document we file with the SEC at the SEC's public reference room at 100 F Street, NE, Washington, DC 20549.
 Please call the SEC at 1-800-SEC-0330 for information on the public reference room.
 The SEC maintains an internet site that contains annual, quarterly and current reports, proxy and information statements and other information that issuers (including Globalstar) file electronically with the SEC.
 Our electronic SEC filings are available to the public at the SEC's internet site, www.sec.gov.